ADR041: BOSH access with mTLS

-We are moving towards a zero trust network model and as part of this are removing the IP whitelists that have been in place.
+We are moving towards a zero trust network model and as part of this are removing the IP allow lists that have been in place.

 Discussion has taken place with both IA and with Cyber on the proposed methods after reviewing the RFC created as part of #169915408

-We will remove the reliance on IP Whitelisting for all services on the BOSH Instance.
+We will remove the reliance on IP allow lists for all services on the BOSH Instance.

-The IP Whitelisting will be replaced with Mutual TLS.
+The IP allow lists will be replaced with Mutual TLS.

 This method is one that is prefered by Cyber, as it give a much stronger authentication to the platform.
 This is due to authenticating both the individual and the machine that are accessing critical services.

 The following components will be accessible via 0.0.0.0/0 provided that there is a valid TLS certificate presented by the client.

 By passing all the inbound connections through an mTLS proxy we are able to keep multiple authentication factors in play and in the event of a DDoS attack on the proxy it does not place additional load directly on the BOSH Director.

 We will no longer rely on IP allow lists when accessing the components on the BOSH Director.

 Full alerting can be undertaken by Cyber for this component.